FACULTY & STAFF

 Calvin Thomas

-(Ballet 1 & Ballet 6 Instructor) Calvin Thomas hails from Maysville, Kentucky, and received his foundational training at the Otto M. Budig Academy of Cincinnati Ballet.
+(Ballet 2, Ballet 5/6 Instructor) Calvin Thomas hails from Maysville, Kentucky, and received his foundational training at the Otto M. Budig Academy of Cincinnati Ballet.
 He has supplemented his studies at Boston Ballet School, The School of American Ballet, Ballet Austin Academy, and The School of Oregon Ballet Theatre.
 Performing with the Cincinnati Ballet, Ballet Austin, Company C Contemporary Ballet and NY Theatre Ballet are among some of the highlights of his career.
 His repertoire includes works by Thang Dao, Gregory Dawson, Yuri Zhukov, and Maurice Causey among others.
 When not dancing he still enjoys time in the studio sharing knowledge and teaching the next generation of dancers.
 He has been on faculty with the Contra Costa Ballet Centre for over three years.
 Calvin is excited to be part of ABA’s teaching staff.

 Claire Toner

-(Pre-Ballet through Ballet 6 Instructor) Claire (Stallman) Toner started dancing at age four in Saratoga, California.
+(Ballet 5/6 Instructor) Claire (Stallman) Toner started dancing at age four in Saratoga, California.
 She studied ballet with Karen Millar before joining the San Francisco Ballet School on full scholarship, where she received training from Gloria Govrin, Pascale Leroy, Shannon Bresnahan, and Jocelyn Vollmar.
 She also attended summer intensives with the School of American Ballet and American Ballet Theatre.
 Claire danced professionally for 10 years, performing with Boston Ballet, Pacific Northwest Ballet, Atlanta Ballet, The Royal Danish Ballet, The Suzanne Farrell Ballet, and Diablo Ballet.
 She has been featured in Jerome Robbins’ Afternoon of a Faun, Christopher Wheeldon’s Rush, Jean-Christophe Maillot’s Romeo et Juliette, and works by George Balanchine, James Kudelka, Helen Pickett, and Benjamin Millepied.
 Studying part-time while dancing, she received her bachelor’s degree in applied mathematics from Georgia Tech.
 Claire has also taught at Berkeley Ballet Theater, and has been the stage manager for ABA’s spring recitals.
 Claire has five children, three of whom are enrolled in ballet this year with Alameda Ballet!

 Emilie Skinner